GoLand 2024.3 Help

 Activating and configuring TSLint in GoLand

 By default, GoLand uses the TSLint package from the project node_modules folder and the tslint.json configuration file from the folder where the current file is stored.
-If no tslint.json is found in the current file folder, GoLand will look for one in its parent folders up to the project root.
+If no tslint.json configuration file is found in the current file folder, GoLand will look for one in its parent folders up to the project root.

 If you have several package.json files with TSLint listed as a dependency, GoLand starts a separate process for each package.json and processes everything below it.
 This lets you apply a specific TSLint version or a specific set of plugins to each path in a monorepo or a project with multiple TSLint configurations.